phrobo/phong/README.md

 does not automatically set the setuid bit on phong-su, for security purposes.

 There are no command line options or templates for the sudo command.

+## tweet

+The tweet command sends a tweet.

+To configure, you need to visit http://dev.twitter.com/apps and generate a set of OAuth tokens which are then placed in your phong.cfg:

+    [twitter]
+    consumer_key=your-consumer-key
+    consumer_secret=consumer-secret
+    access_token=access-token
+    access_secret=access-token-secret

+Then, it is as simple as:

+    $ phong.py tweet 'Hello, World!'